Skip to content

 Notes:

-- The `avg` function should be used on numeric columns.
+- The `avg` function should be used on numeric columns or expressions.

 - The result column will always be of type float.